 Are you having difficulty concentrating, fending off constant distractions, or always checking your handphone?
 If that’s you, it’s plain to see that you’re not studying in a good environment that’s conducive to your learning.

 So how to declutter your space?
-We’re not KonMari, but we do have some advice:
+We’re not KonMari, but we do

 1. Make sure you have a good table and chair

 You need ample space to spread your books, files and folders.
 Make sure you’re not working around stacks of other people’s work, or your own.